mariojfduarte/thingsboardpywrapper/README.md

 ### Installing

-To start using thingsboardpywrapper you need to first configure your credentials.
+To start using thingsboardpywrapper we need to first configure our credentials.
 Open __init__.py file and replace the following strings with yours:

 ```
 USERNAME = 'YOUR_USER_NAME'